hauze-v/web-dev/mdn-css/css-building-blocks/styling-tables/NOTES.md

   We've set some `letter-spacing` on the headings and cells, as we feel it aids readability.
 Again, mostly a stylistic choice.
   We've center-aligned the text in the table cells inside the <tbody> so that they line up with the headings.
 By default, cells are given a `text-align` value of `left`, and headings are given a value of `center`, but generally it looks better to have alignments set the same for both.
 The default bold weight on the heading fonts is enough to differentiate their look.
   We've right-aligned the heading inside the <tfoot> so that it is visually associated better with its data poiint.

+--- GRAPHICS AND COLORS ---
+Again there's nothing specific to table here, but it's worthwhile to note a few things.

+We've added a `background-image` to the <thead> and <tfoot>, and changed the `color` of all the text inside the header and footer to white (and given it a text-shadow) so it is more readable.
+You should always make sure your text contrasts well with your backround, so it is readable.

+We've also added a linear gradient to the <th> and <td> elements inside the header and footer for a nice bit of texture, as well as giving those elements a bright purple border.
+It is useful to have multiple nested elements available so you can layer styles on top of one another.
+Yes, we could have put both the background image and the linear gradient on the <thead> and <tfoot> elements using multiple background images, but we decided to do it separately for the benefit of older browsers that don't support multiple background images or linear gradients.